Bloodhound named Trumpet makes history at Westminster Dog Show

 The four-year-old bloodhound won the competition’s top honor after being chosen as the best of his breed and group the previous day.
 He is the 146th champion of the national event, and the seventh hound to ever win the honor.

-Trumpet is owned by Chris and Bryan Flessner, Heather Buehner and Tina Kocar.
+Trumpet is owned by Chris and Bryan Flessner, Heather Buehner and Tina Kocar from Berline Center, Ohio.

 Buehner has been Trumpet’s handler ever since he started competing at 10 months of age.